 If you handle projects cleverly, you can definitely lessen a lot of problems created by clients.
 In most cases, I have seen clients complaining about the fact that deadlines were not met.
 In most cases, clients expect you to complete your job within no time even if it takes a lot of extra hours on work.
 However, they are never willing to pay more for the extra hours.
 One thing that you should always keep in mind is that every project should have a contract to avoid any sort of misunderstandings.
 Every contract should include a clause regarding your compensation for overtime.
 Be very upfront and blunt about their requirements.
 Do let them know that what they want can be very time taking.
 Also, your contract should have a clause regarding revision of the project as well.
 Do mention the allowed number of revisions because some clients continue to ask for changes and in most cases changing things once the project is complete, is very difficult indeed.
 This contract can actually work as your protection shield and can save you from a lot of hassle for sure.

-As mentioned above, contract and terms and conditions are way too important.
+Setting Parameters of Dos and Don’ts, as mentioned above, contract and terms and conditions are way too important.
 Make sure that whenever you sign a new project, you get a working contract signed.
 A lot of contract samples can be found online to save your time and money of hiring a lawyer who can do this for you.
 A contract attorney can help you with drafting your contract.
 If visiting a lawyer is your nightmare, you don’t have to.
 Such contracts save you from unlimited revisions of the projects demanded by the client.

 Always remember, you are a Designer: